Chouannerie: Second phase 1795–1796

 Because neither side had negotiated in good faith, tension again increased following the death of Louis XVII on 8 June.
 The peace was broken on 26 August 1794 by General Lazare Hoche, who succeeded Jean Antoine Rossignol as head of the Army of the Coasts of Brest and ordered the arrest of those who had refused to sign the treaty of La Mabilais.
 Hoche thought that Cormatin was trying to outsmart him.
 Cormatin was imprisoned and would not be freed before 1802.
 Boishardy, who did not sign, was killed during the night of 17 to 18 June between Bréhand and Moncontour.
 Likewise, de Silz, who had taken up arms again, was attacked on 28 June at Grand-Champ by the troops of Adjutant-General Josnet.
 De Silz was killed in action, and his men retreated.

 On 23 June 1795, a British fleet led by Commodore John Borlase Warren, landed 3,500 soldiers of the émigré army in Carnac.
 They joined 15,000 Chouans led by Vincent de Tinténiac, Paul Alexandre du Bois-Berthelot and Jacques Anne Joseph Le Prestre de Vauban, the great-grandnephew of Marshal Sébastien Le Prestre de Vauban.
 However, disagreements between the general of the émigrés Louis Charles d'Hervilly and the expedition leader Puisaye cost the Royalists precious time.

 A counterattack by Hoche forced the Chouans back to the Quiberon peninsula.
 On 10 July, two columns of Chouan troops wearing English uniforms embarked on British ships from the peninsula and were landed behind Republican lines.
 However, the men from the first column, led by Lantivy du Rest and Jean Jan, scattered.
 The second column, led by Vincent de Tinténiac and seconded by Georges Cadoudal, prepared to attack but received a message from the Agence royaliste de Paris requiring them to join a second British landing at Côtes-d'Armor.
 Tinténiac hesitated in the face of opposition from Cadoudal but obeyed the order.
 He was killed on his way there at Coëtlogon on 18 July.
-They reached the bay of Saint-Brieuc, but since British fleet had joined them, they returned to the Morbihan and appointed Cadoudal as their general.
+They reached the bay of Saint-Brieuc, but since the British fleet had joined them, they returned to the Morbihan and appointed Cadoudal as their general.